 To add or remove a label to or from a policy

-From the Classifications > Policies menu option: On the Azure Information Protection - Policies blade, select Global if the label to add or remove applies to all users.
+From the Classifications > Policies menu option: On the Azure Information Protection - Policies pane, select Global if the label to add or remove applies to all users.

 If the label to add or remove applies to a subset of users, select your scoped policy instead.

-On the Policy blade, select Add or remove labels.
+On the Policy pane, select Add or remove labels.

-On the Policy: Add or remove labels blade, you see all your labels with a checkbox selected if they are already in a policy, and the corresponding policy name in the POLICY column.
+On the Policy: Add or remove labels pane, you see all your labels with a checkbox selected if they are already in a policy, and the corresponding policy name in the POLICY column.